 Gabe has a passion for sharing his world and the outdoors with anyone ready for the adventure and up for the challenge.
 His most rewarding work is to take clients near their limits, push them a bit further than they believed they could go, and to send them home refreshed in ways they didn’t know possible.
-Gabe’s love for people and sharing the outdoors is apparent, as his clients soon call him their trusted friend.
+Gabe’s love for sharing the outdoors with others is apparent, as his clients soon call him their trusted friend.

 Senior Splitboard Guide

 Growing up in the mountains & snowboarding for 30 plus years, Jason then began backcountry snowboarding in the late 1990’s.
 In 2000, along with his first summit on Mt.
 Shasta, he started focusing more on snowboard mountaineering/BC split-boarding.
 The rest is history.